 Within capital A affordable category there are two types of housing.
 See how this is getting complicated?
 Stay with us!

-The state and city often provide tax incentives and tax exemptions for developers and owners who dedicate a certain portion (usually 20%) of their units to affordable housing.
-The rents and the income levels of people living in these units are dictated by local AMI.
+The state and city often provide tax incentives and tax exemptions for developers and owners who dedicate a certain portion (usually 20%) of their units to residents who qualify for affordable housing.
+The rents and the income levels of those who qualify for affordable housing while living in the city are dictated by local AMI.
 These are typically more high-profile developments that wouldn’t get built without the credit, frontend financial support and backend of tax credits.

-How can a renter qualify for capital A affordable housing?
+How can a tenant qualify for capital A affordable housing opportunities?
 We’re glad you asked.

-Having an income at a certain percentage lower than the median income for a given region is the main factor for qualifying for this type of housing.
+AMI: Area Median Income: Having an income at a certain percentage lower than the median household income for a given region is the main factor for qualifying for this type of housing assistance.
 For example, the AMI of NYC for a single person is $74,700.
-To apply for affordable housing for renters making between 30% and 40% AMI, your income level should be between about 22,000 to 24,000 a year.
+To apply for affordable rental housing making between 30% and 40% AMI, your income level should be between about 22,000 to 24,000 a year.
 If you meet these income requirements, you then have to apply or enter a lottery.
 In New York City this is done through a portal called Housing Connect.

 These are the basics.
-And from a high-level glance, it doesn’t seem all that complicated — in fact, there are many routes for the government and real estate developers to create affordable housing.
+And from a high-level glance, it doesn’t seem all that complicated – in fact, there are many routes for the government and real estate developers to create affordable housing opportunities.
 So why don’t they?

 If we’re in a housing crisis, why don’t cities just build more Affordable housing?